RoboWars-IIT-Mandi/ResourcesAndNotes/Saved tabs and Notes/BattleBot BLDC.md

 ## ESC
 - Should we consider whether tuning of ESC is available or not?
+- https://spintend.com/ - best quality to price for VESC
 - Are the normal drone esc okay be used for our case, checkup SimonK and how its tuned
 - Tekin
 - Maytech